Germanium tetrachloride

 Germanium tetrachloride is a colourless, fuming liquid with a peculiar, acidic odour.
 It is used as an intermediate in the production of purified germanium metal.
 In recent years, GeCl_{4} usage has increased substantially due to its use as a reagent for fiber optic production.

 Production

 Most commercial production of germanium is from treating flue-dusts of zinc- and copper-ore smelters, although a significant source is also found in the ash from the combustion of certain types of coal called vitrain.
 Germanium tetrachloride is an intermediate for the purification of germanium metal or its oxide, GeO_{2}.

+Germanium tetrachloride can be generated directly from GeO_{2} (germanium dioxide) by dissolution of the oxide in concentrated hydrochloric acid.